← Back to blog

 Risk scoring rubric

-Score each firmware decision by four dimensions:
+Evaluate each decision across four dimensions:

 1. exploit exposure (public exploit, internet-facing, known abuse)